fikryfahrezy/travel-article-app/README.md

 ### Run the frontend

-From the root of the project, first create `.env` file that is similar to the above.
+From the root of the project, first create `.env` file that is similar to the above, and then run:

-Run:

 ```bash
 docker compose --progress ./fe.docker-compose.yaml up  --build
 ```